mhcrocky/rubyrp/README.md

 # Rails React Bootstrap

 An Example Ruby on Rails Application using modern, lightweight frameworks and libraries to shape the frontend.
 The app also utilizes well-maintained gems that won't cause dependency issues.
-The mission behind the project is to incorporate the latest best practices and serve as a template for future projects.
+The mission behind the project is to incorporate the latest best practices and serve as a template for future applications.

 ## Main Dependencies